 When a company has nothing else to give, we are still happy to have them stand alongside us and encourage others to participate.
 This can be done through social media, physical signage, or distributed materials.
 For a restaurant or retail business this might be a flier in a shopping bag.
 For a local museum it might be sharing our message on Facebook or hanging a sign in their window.
 While not a true monetary contribution of any kind this effort will still help us reach more people and help drive participation.

 Within a workplace or out among the community, United Way campaign ambassadors at as an extension of United Way staff and promote campaign participation!
 These volunteer roles are a crucial part of making the Workplace Campaign as effective as possible.
-All participating businesses and individuals are also requested to display this year’s 2020 Workplace Campaign yard sign to help encourage others to join!
+All participating businesses and individuals are also requested to display a Workplace Campaign yard sign to help encourage others to join!

 WHAT DOES THE UNITED WAY OF DOUGLAS COUNTY SUPPORT?